WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 * Version controlled code that permits rigorous reproducible neuroscience.
 * An open and inclusive community dedicated to supporting new and veteran users and contributors.

 Once a community grows around the project we hope to inspire additional integrations.
 For example collaborating with Mozilla Global Sprint project Cytoscape js ([http://js.cytoscape.org](http://js.cytoscape.org/)) to provide interactive visualisations of the networks.
 We could also harness the power of Docker containers promoted by BIDS (Brain Imaging Data Structure) Apps ([http://bids-apps.neuroimaging.io](http://bids-apps.neuroimaging.io/)) to make it even easier for analyses to be reproducible and accessible.
+The code currently provides very standard graph theoretic measures, but we would hope to integrate novel computations such as the network versatility (Shinn et al, 2017; [https://github.com/mwshinn/versatility](https://github.com/mwshinn/versatility)).

 *Outcomes*

-Make it easier to replicate analyses.
-Make network analyses more accessible.

-Smoother onboarding.
-Ensure early career researchers can conduct cutting edge neuroimaging analysis in a documented and community supported enviroment.

-Better science.
-Better understanding of the brain!

-Lots of exciting extensions.
-Interactive visualisation, extension to different types of networks.
+The Brain Networks in Python project will make it easier to conduct reproducible analyses of neuroimaging data.
+We will focus on smoother onboarding for new users (for example graduate students and postdoctoral researchers) to conduct network analyses.
+We will ensure that early career researchers from around the world can conduct the most rigorous and state of the art analyses of the human brain.

+The outcomes of this project during the grant period will be to increase the number of researchers who have the confidence to use and contribute to free and open source software.
+By supporting our community of early career researchers we will build towards a critical mass of scientists who require open, reproducible and accessible research as a standard for the future of research.

 **Provide key indicators you plan to use to measure project outcomes and source of data.** *(500 words)*

-DOI

-> All projects should specifically reflect priorities that enhance our broader community efforts toward open innovation, efficiency in regards to practicing open science (lower barriers, ease of use & integration, etc), and reproducibility (transparent research methods & results).

-Gooooooood question.
-I'm not sure.
-Probably the best would be some papers to come out of it!

-* Simone?
-* Paula?
-* Kirstie NORA
+* Number of contributors.
+We will track the number of commits in any branch of the project along with any comments on issues or pull request reviews as contributions using the Let All Build a Hatrack tool ([https://labhr.github.io](https://labhr.github.io/)).
+We will acknowledge these contributors publicly within the GitHub project repository using Kent Dodd's All Contributors emoji key ([https://github.com/kentcdodds/all-contributors](https://github.com/kentcdodds/all-contributors)).
+* Package downloads.
+We will track the number of downloads of our Python package using the [http://pypi-ranking.info](http://pypi-ranking.info) website.
+* Scientific citations of the code.
+We will track the Zenodo DOI for each version of the code to see how often the Brain Networks in Python code is used in academic publications.
+There are three projects that Kirstie Whitaker is already involved in that will cite the code on submission for publication by the end of 2017.

 **Explain who will benefit from the project.** *(100 words)*

-AAAAAALSO A good question.
-Scientists.
-People wanting to study brain as a complex network.
-Network analysists who want to apply their methods to brain networks? <-- good idea, could be that there are people with graph theory specific knowledge who have ideas about how you should analyse the brain.
-The open source code would allow them to see and improve our analysis
+Early career researchers who are new to network neuroscience will benefit from this project and will find friendly support for their endeavors from the development team.

+Complex network analysts will benefit from the example data and option of their models being integrated into the project to facilitate wider adoption in the neuroimaging community.

-Allows provenance of analysis and efficient knowledge transfer, so this project also benefits senior scientists who are mentoring members of their group.
-They don't have to be concerned about
+Reproducible and version controlled software means that the provenance of an analysis can be recorded.
+It also ensures efficient knowledge transfer and therefore this project benefits senior scientists as expertise will not leave their group when one member advances to a new position.

 **List any risks or challenges that may affect the overall success of your project and now how Mozilla and/or others can help you to overcome these challenges.** *(250 words)*